ys98110/Korean-tour-agency-powerBI/README.md

 ## How to use

+Download both the excel file and the power bi file.
 Change the data source in PowerBI to the excel file.
+Power BI reads from the data and guide tab in the excel file, so please modify those two if needed.

 ## Data Source